+The SCFF Hold Harmless calculation provides the highest level of funding, and is the basis for the College's base allocation.
 The difference in these funding calculations is significant.
-Making up the \$7.95M difference between the SCFF calculation and the SCFF hold harmless value would have required an enrollment of approximately 20,630 resident FTES, an increase of approximately 7% over current projections for 2019-20, without any commensurate increases in expenses.
+Making up the \$7.95M difference between the SCFF calculation and the SCFF Hold Harmless value would have required an enrollment of approximately 20,630 resident FTES, an increase of approximately 7% over current projections for 2019-20, without any commensurate increases in expenses.
+The gap between the SCFF Hold Harmless and the Leno Bill calculations is even larger.